oknozor/toml-bombadil/website/content/docs/template-and-variables/variable-references.md

 ### Declare variable references

-A variable reference is just like any other, except the value should be a variable name prefixed with `%`.
+A variable reference is declared like any other variable, except the value should be a variable name prefixed with `%`.

 ```toml
 a_variable = "42"